October 2020 Newsletter

 Fáilte romhaibh ar ais ar scoil.
-I hope you all managed to get some rest and relaxation during the summer holidays and are ready for all the challenges ahead.
-May the new academic year be good one for all our school community.
-I would like to welcome three new members to our school.
-We have three new teachers, Ms Barrett is teaching 5th class Mr Desmond is teaching 4th class, and Ms Kelly is job sharing with Ms Byrne.
-We wish them well as they join the staff in St Columba’s School.
+I hope you all managed to get some degree of rest and relaxation during the summer holidays and are ready for the many challenges ahead.
+May the new academic year be a safe one for all our school community.
+I would like to welcome four new staff members to our school.
+We have four new teachers, Ms. Gallagher is teaching 6th class, Ms. Smith is job sharing with Ms Byrne and Ms. Collins is teaching our new Junior Infants and Ms Keane is in Learning Support.
+We wish them well in St Columba’s School.

 Tús maith leath na hoibre